avis-router/avis/trunk/c/README.txt

   > export ELVIN="elvin://public.elvin.org"

+NOTE: if you get some build errors like:

+  ../../libtool: line 787: X--tag=CC: command not found

+run this before building:

+  export echo=/bin/echo

 Mac OS X
 ----------------------------------------------------------------------

 The client library will build from the command line using the steps above, or you can build in Xcode (3.1 or later) using the project in "platforms/macosx".

 Microsoft Windows
 ----------------------------------------------------------------------